NASA ready for second attempt at Artemis lunar launch

 NASA pushes back time frame for human moon mission to 2025

-(Reporting by Joey Roulette in Cape Canaveral, Fla., and Steve Gorman in Los Angeles; Editing by Lisa Shumaker)
+(Reporting by Joey Roulette in Cape Canaveral, Fla., and Steve Gorman in Los Angeles Editing by Lisa Shumaker and Frances Kerry)

 ((steve.gorman@thomsonreuters.com; 310-491-7256; Reuters Messaging: steve.gorman.thomsonreuters.com@reuters.net))